 Tip #3: Segment your list.

 The more relevant your emails are to your recipients, the better your open rate will be.
-To achieve relevancy, you need to segment your list using criteria that aligns with your subscriber’s areas of interest (car accident/truck accident/motorcycle accident/bicycle accident) or buying patterns (prospect/new client/repeat client/old client (no business within past year).
+To achieve relevancy, you need to segment your list using criteria that align with your subscriber’s areas of interest (car accident/truck accident/motorcycle accident/bicycle accident) or buying patterns (prospect/new client/repeat client/old client (no business within the past year).
 Creating campaigns for each segment that speaks to the uniqueness of each subscriber’s situation will really boost your open rates.

 Tip #4: A/B test subject lines.